MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journeys-create-automated-campaigns.md

 ### Configure tile settings

-Each tile represents a step in the customer journey, and you'll make configuration settings to establish what happens at each of these steps.
-Most types of tiles interact with some other type of record in Dynamics 365 Marketing, such as a target segment, marketing email message, landing page, event, or action.
-Other types of tiles&mdash;like schedulers, triggers, and splitters&mdash;react to things that happen during the journey itself and control the path that each contact takes when these things happen.
+Each tile represents a step in the customer journey.
+You'll make configuration settings to establish what happens at each of these steps.
+Most tiles interact with some other type of record in Dynamics 365 Marketing, such as a target segment, marketing email message, landing page, event, or action.
+Other types of tiles&mdash;like wait tiles ("Wait for," "Wait until"), conditions ("If/then"), and splitters&mdash;react to things that happen during the journey itself and control the path that each contact takes when these things happen.

-To configure a tile, select it in the pipeline, and then go to the **Properties** tab to the right of the canvas, where you'll find all the settings that apply to the type of tile you've selected.
-When you add a new tile, its **Properties** tab is automatically activated so you can start configuring that tile right away.
+To configure a tile, select it in the pipeline, then go to the **Properties** tab to the right of the canvas.
+The **Properties** tab will show you all the settings that apply to the type of tile you've selected.
+When you add a new tile, its **Properties** tab is automatically activated so you can start configuring the tile right away.

-For tiles that must refer to some other record in Dynamics 365 Marketing, like emails or events, you can choose to leave the record unspecified, choose an existing record, or create a new record to use with that tile.
+For tiles that must refer to some other record in Dynamics 365 Marketing, such as emails or events, you can choose to leave the record unspecified, choose an existing record, or create a new record to use with the tile.
 All tiles of this type include the **Properties** settings highlighted in the following figure.

 ![An example of common tile settings](media/cj-tile-details-ill.png "An example of common tile settings")

 Legend:

-1. **New**: Creates a new record of the type required by the current tile.
-Select to open the quick-create flyout, which slides in at the top of the screen and requests values for all the required and most-import settings for your new record.
-When you complete the quick-create form, your new record will exist and be linked to your tile, but probably will require more work before you can use it.
-You might choose to finish it now by selecting **Edit** to open the full form for the record, or you could leave it for later and instead continue to concentrate on building the structure of your customer journey for now.
+1. **New** actions are available when you select the search button then choose the new record you want to create ("New Marketing email," "New Appointment activity," and so on).
+"New" actions create a new record of the type required by the selected tile.
+Selecting a "new" action opens an in-place editor.
+The editor slides over the journey canvas, allowing you to create a new record, such as an email, without leaving the customer journey designer.
+When you finish creating your new record, the record will be linked to your selected tile.
 1. **Search button**: Select to find an existing record of the type required by the current tile.
-To narrow the search, start by entering part of the record name you are looking for in the field next to the search button, and then select the button.
+To narrow the search, start by entering part of the record name you are looking for in the field next to the search button, then select the button.
 1. **Current record**: If the tile is already configured, this shows the name of the record associated with the current tile.
 As mentioned, you can also use this as a search field, together with the search button, to look for other existing records.
-1. **Edit**: If the tile is already associated with a record, select to open the full form for that record.
-From there, you'll have full access to all that record's information and settings.
+1. **Edit**: If the tile is already associated with a record, select the record name (inside the search button or at the top of properties section) to open the in-place form for editing that record.
+From there, you'll have full access to the record's information and settings.

 More information: [Customer journey tiles reference](customer-journey-tiles-reference.md)